inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 Yes and no.

 I can play in a team really well, but I haven't yet seen many places, where this would be an advantage.
-As much as I really like helping and like building a welcoming community, it makes no sense for me to do it if this not appreciated and reciprocated.
+As much as I really like helping and like building a welcoming community, it makes no sense for me to do it if this is not appreciated and reciprocated.
 I have been a good student of our society.

 As long as we obsess over individual people, who singlehandedly and completely alone ;) did some great stuff, sacrificing myself for the team just isn't the smart thing to.

-We all will respect the rules of the system.
+We all respect the rules of the system.
 Let's say your company has quarterly bonuses, which are paid out to individual contributors on the basis of whether or not these individual people have fulfilled their own individual goals.
 I just don't see, what would motivate these individuals to put the team first, above their bonuses.

 It is difficult to say, how we ended up so obsessed with individual contributors.
 Why is it that we can't, at the very least, see the people, who helped our hero along the journey.
 Nobody ever made it on their own, no matter what people tell you or tell themselves.
 But equally true is, that nobody ever fought the system on their own.